joeyklee/itp-course-template/SYLLABUS.md

 ***
 ## CALENDAR
 ***

+Below are the topics for each week.
+The class pages, linked by each week, detail the topics to be covered that week and the assignments for the following week.

 NOTE: the `Assignment due` point indicates what is due on that week after having been assigned previously.
 In other words, please submit the assignment **before class** that week.